 Post Graduate Nurse Training Program

-New nurses at MMC are enrolled in a one year comprehensive nurse training program.
+New nurses at MMC are enrolled in a one year comprehensive clinical nurse training program.
 Our nurse leaders also have the opportunity for further study online through Loma Linda University.

 Training and Primary Care